jessep13/Town-Game/README.md

 -- NOTES --

-* Events start appearing after the first month.
-They can be good or bad.
+* Events appear randomly and can be good or bad.

 * Currently, there is no save feature.
 I will add this in the future.